• Features

 • Another third-party service to manage

-• Limited customization within app constraints
+• Limited customization due to app restrictions

-2. Shopify Forms app
+Shopify Forms app

-The templates cover basics — email signups, discount codes, and age verification.
 Pick one, adjust the text, and change button colors.
-That’s about it for customization.
-Your captured emails flow straight into Shopify’s customer list and are ready for email campaigns.
+Your captured emails flow straight into Shopify’s customer list, ready for email campaigns.

 Pros